gerontium/big_dots/Analyses Scripts_R/markdown_BigDots.md

 ![](markdown_BigDots_files/figure-html/unnamed-chunk-7-1.png)

 ###So there is no evidence for a 3-way DAT1Group x Hemifield x Time-on-task interaction.
-I haven't included random slopes directly above, so if there was any hint on a 3-way DAT1Group x Hemifield x Time-on-task interaction this model should have detected
+I haven't included random slopes directly above, so if there was any hint on a 3-way DAT1Group x Hemifield x Time-on-task interaction this model should have detected it!